AgentTroll/blog/2019-04-08-lessons-learned-debugging-part-2.md

 (I'm not sure why the API designers decided not to produce a copy of the collection there.
-In the modern age of Java 8, I would have personally returned a `Stream`, but that luxury they didn't have when `Inventory` was designed.
+In the modern age of Java 8, I would have personally returned a `Stream`, but that luxury didn't exist when `Inventory` was designed.
 In fact, there should be no reason really why the returned collection is mutable, at the very least, it needs to be unmodifiable because other cleanup procedures need to be